Password Strength

 - Are computer terms or names, commands, sites, companies, hardware, software

-- Use birthdays and other personal information such as addresses and phone numbers
+- Use birthdays and other personal information such as address, phone number

 - Utilize word or number patterns like aaabbb, qwerty, zyxwvuts, 123321, etc.